-Many drivers mistakenly assume distracted driving just means using a cell phone or texting while driving — which is illegal in Nevada.
+Many drivers mistakenly assume distracted driving just means using a cell phone or texting while driving — which is illegal according to the laws in Nevada.
 However, any activity that distracts you from driving can cause a car accident.
 This means changing a radio station, eating, drinking, smoking and even daydreaming are all dangerous.

 A good habit to get into while driving is to keep your eyes moving so you are aware of everything around you and to always think two or three moves ahead.
-This type of defensive driving can help prevent accidents and keep you focused on the road.
+This type of defensive driving can help prevent car accidents in Las Vegas and keep you focused on the road.

 2) Following too closely.

 Another of the top driving mistakes is tailgating, and this behavior can be especially dangerous in bad weather or behind trucks.
 In most cases, you need to leave at least three seconds of space in front of you.
 That means when the car in front of you passes an object, it should take at least three seconds for you to pass the same object.
 In heavy traffic, leave six seconds of space.
 In bad weather, leave nine or more seconds so you have plenty of time to stop.
-If you’re following a large truck, make sure you can see the truck driver in their side mirrors, even if it means following more than three seconds behind.
+If you want to avoid a truck accident, and you’re following a large truck, make sure you can see the truck driver in their side mirrors, even if it means following more than three seconds behind.

 3) Incorrect lane changes and passing.